 Approaching a higher ladder stile bear left and in a little over 100m (110 yards) bear right heading for the rather obvious Dropping Crag and Bell Rib.

-Ascend the gully, or if that is too steep and unpleasant try the rock tongue immediately to the left where there are more hand and foot holds.
+Ascend the gully, or if that is too steep and sketchy try the rock tongue immediately to the left where there are more hand and foot holds.

 Continue on the path over the summit area, and descend towards the depression before the climb to the head of Stirrup Crag.
 Approaching it a small cairn marks a narrow trod over the grass to the left.
 Bear left on to the path, and make a gradual descending traverse below crags.